 Dental implants are one of the most significant developments in dentistry in the past 25 years.
 They provide long-term replacements for individuals suffering from broken, missing, or damaged teeth — restoring not only their teeth, but also their smile and self-confidence.

 There are many kinds of implants available.
 Mini-implants are one option that has a wide range of application.
 Mini-implants are particularly valuable for those not having enough space in their mouth or not enough bone available and for those looking for a less expensive option.
 Following are some of the most common questions people have about mini-dental implants.

 Q: How painful is getting mini-dental implants?

-Since you do not need to create the large hole in the bone necessary for larger implants and since there is no incision and no sutures, most patients report they feel very little, if any, pain during and after the procedure.
+A: Since you do not need to create the large hole in the bone necessary for larger implants and since there is no incision and no sutures, most patients report they feel very little, if any, pain during and after the procedure.
 In fact, many patients do not use any pain pills and many use just ibuprofen.

 During the treatment, you can listen to music on headphones, or watch the flatscreen TV on the ceiling.
 If you’re especially fearful, phobic, or pain sensitive, you have the option of doing the procedure with minimal sedation dentistry.
 Here’s how this works: you take small pills before you come to the office and you rest peacefully as the work is done.
 With this option, you often don`t remember the procedure the next day.

 A prescription, if necessary, and a phone call later in the evening to make sure you are doing fine are recommended.
 The goal needs to be giving you beautiful, strong, more comfortable teeth, without experiencing pain or discomfort!